Kernix13/beginner-git-commands/README_rewrite.md

 notes.txt
 ```

-To remove git tracking from a folder use the following command in `git bash` or from the command prompt, it does not work in VS Code:
+To remove git tracking from a folder use the following command in `git bash` or from the command prompt (it does not work in VS Code):

 `rm -rf .git`